DreamCodes4Life/OpenUSDFundamentals/README.md

 In OpenUSD, a path is a string that uniquely identifies the location of a prim or property within a USD scenegraph hierarchy, similar to a filesystem path.
 The root of the scene is represented by /, and each nested prim is separated by /.
 For example:

 /World/Geometry/Box

-**Prim Paths**
-A prim path describes where a prim lives in the scene hierarchy.
-Prims are objects such as geometry, lights, transforms, etc.

-**Property Paths**
-Extending a prim path with a . and a property name gives you a property path.
-Properties include attributes (data values) and relationships (connections between prims).

-**Variants**
-USD paths can include variant selections, using curly braces to specify which variant of a prim is being referenced.

 **Primary Uses of Paths**
 Paths are fundamental in USD for: